aosheng1996/aosheng1996.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-🌈 I am a postdoctoral researcher at the Intelligent Computing Lab, SIGS of Tsinghua University, working with Prof. Xiu Li (李秀教授).
-Previously, I did my Ph.D. from September 2018 to June 2022 at the School of Informatics, at Xiamen University, China, supervised by Professor Cuihua Li (李翠华教授) and co-supervised by Professor Yanyun Qu (曲延云教授).
-I received the M.S. degree in Control Theory and Control Engineering from Lanzhou University of Technology, China, in 2018, supervised by Professor Ce Li (李策教授).
+🌈 I am an Assistant Professor at School of Informatics, Xiamen University in Xiamen, Fujian, China.
+Previously, I worked as a postdoctoral researcher at the Intelligent Computing Lab, SIGS of Tsinghua University, working with Prof. Xiu Li.

+/* I did my Ph.D. from September 2018 to June 2022 at the School of Informatics, at Xiamen University, China, supervised by Professor Cuihua Li and co-supervised by Professor Yanyun Qu.
+I received the M.S. degree in Control Theory and Control Engineering from Lanzhou University of Technology, China, in 2018, supervised by Professor Ce Li (李策教授).*/

-🏳️‍🌈 My research interests include, but are not limited to: **Computer Vision** (3D computer vision, point cloud semantic segmentation), **Machine Learning** (weakly-supervised learning, unsupervised learning, transfer learning).
-Recently, I also focus on digital human avatar, including 3D human pose reconstruction, multimodality-driven 3D human motion generation.
+🏳️‍🌈 My research interests include, but are not limited to: **3D Computer Vision** (3D computer vision, 3D digital human avatar), **Machine Learning** (weakly-supervised learning, unsupervised learning, transfer learning).
 If you are interested in my research or have any use cases that you want to share, feel free to contact me!

 _______________________________________________________________________________________________________